RosettaCommons/demos/tutorials/Optimizing_Sidechains_The_Packer/Optimizing_Sidechains_The_Packer.md

 ## Summary

 Rosetta's primary algorithm for optimizing side-chains is called the <i>packer</i>.
-By the end of this tutorial, you will understand:
+By the end of this tutorial, you should understand:
-- The types of problem that the packer solves.
+- The types of problems that the packer solves.
 - The way in which the algorithm works, and what you can do to ensure optimal packer behaviour.
 - How to invoke the packer using the <i>fixbb</i> application.
 - How to control the packer's behaviour.